Joseph-Marie Jacquard

 An old Jacquard loom

-Each position in the punched card of the loom corresponds to a hook, which can either be raised or stopped dependent on whether the hole is punched out of the card or the card is solid.
+Each position in the punched card of the loom corresponds to a hook, which can either be raised or stopped depending on whether the hole is punched out of the card or the card is solid.
 The hook raises or lowers the harness, which carries and guides the warp thread so that the weft will either lie above or below it.
 The sequence of raised and lowered threads is what creates the pattern.
 Each hook can be connected via the harness to a number of threads, allowing more than one repeat of a pattern.
 For example, a loom with a 500-hook head might have four threads connected to each hook, resulting in a fabric that is 2000 warp ends wide with four repeats of the weave going across.

 In April 1805 the Emperor and Empress Josephine visited Lyon, and during their tour, they viewed Jacquard’s new loom, and Napoleon exclaimed for Jacquard here is a man of vast talent and industry who is happy with so little.
 Jacquard granted the patent for Jacquard’s loom to the city of Lyon as public property.
 In return, Jacquard received a lifelong pension of 3000 francs, a huge sum for the time.
 Moreover, he received a royalty of 50 francs for each loom that was bought and used during the period of six years.
 This was a generous attitude towards the inventor and made him rich.
 By 1812 there were some 11000 Jacquard looms in use in France and despite energetic French efforts to keep the technology secret, they were also beginning to appear in other countries.